Kidarites: Conflict with Sasanian emperor Peroz I and the Hephthalites

 Since the foundation of the Sasanian Empire, its rulers had demonstrated the sovereignty and power of their realm through collection of tribute, particularly from the Romans.
-However, the Sasanian efforts were disrupted in the early 5th-century by the Kidarites, who forced Yazdegerd I (r.
+However, the Sasanian efforts were disrupted in the early 5th century by the Kidarites, who forced Yazdegerd I (r.
 399–420), Bahram V (r.
 420–438), and/or Yazdegerd II (r.
 438–457) to pay them tribute.
 Although this did not trouble the Sasanian treasury, it was nevertheless humiliating.
 Yazdegerd II eventually refused to pay tribute, which would later be used as the casus belli of the Kidarites, who declared war against the ruling Sasanian king Peroz I in c.
 464. Peroz lacked manpower to fight, and therefore asked for financial aid by the Byzantine Empire, who declined his request.
 He then offered peace to the king of the Kidarites, Kunkhas, and offered him his sister in marriage, but sent a woman of low status instead.
 After some time Kunkhas found about Peroz's false promise, and then in turn tried to trick him, by requesting him to send military experts to strengthen his army.

 When a group of 300 military experts arrived to the court of Kunkhas at Balaam (possibly Balkh), they were either killed or disfigured and sent back to Iran, with the information that Kunkhas did this due to Peroz's false promise.
 Around this time, Peroz allied himself with the Hephthalites or the Alchon Huns of Mehama, the ruler of Kadag in eastern Bactria.
 With their help, he finally vanquished Kidarites in 466, and brought Bactria briefly under Sasanian control, where he issued gold coins of himself at Balkh.
 The style of the gold coin was largely based on the Kidarite coins, and displayed Peroz wearing his second crown.
 The following year (467), a Sasanian embassy arrived to the Byzantine capital of Constantinople, where the victory over the Kidarites was announced.
 The Sasanian embassy sent to the Northern Wei in 468 may have likewise done the same.

 Although the Kidarites still controlled some places such as Gandhara and Punjab, they would never be an issue for the Sasanians again.
-But in India itself, the Kidarites may also have been losing territory to the Gupta Empire, following the 455 victories of Skandagupta.
-This created a power vacuum, which the Alchon Huns were able to fill, allowing them to reclaim the lost territories of the Kidarites.
+But in India itself, the Kidarites may also have been losing territory to the Gupta Empire, following the victories of Skandagupta of 455.
+This created a power vacuum, which the Alchon Huns were then able to fill, allowing them to reclaim the lost territories of the Kidarites.